-This is probably the most historic casting in Bollywood.
+This is also probably the most unusual pairing Bollywood has seen.
 The age gap between the lead was 45 years.
-A Bollywood version of Kevin Spacey’s American Beauty, this had Amitabh Bachchan playing the 60 year old veteran who gets infatuated with his daughter’s friend, played by Jiah Khan.
-Jiah Khan is invigorating and shares the screen with one of the most respected actors in Indian cinema with such confidence and charm, that it’s hard to forget the movie.
+A Bollywood version of Kevin Spacey’s American Beauty, this had Amitabh Bachchan playing a man in his sixties who gets infatuated with his teenage daughter’s friend.

 5. Cheeni Kum

 Another Bachchan senior film where he plays a grumpy old chef who falls in love with a 30-something software engineer, played by Tabu.
 The two finest performers in Bollywood come together to break the stereotype of loving in the same age bracket.

 Cheeni Kum is a slice of life age gap movie that is equal parts entertaining and endearing.
 With stellar supporting performances by actors such as Zora Sehgal and Paresh Rawal and child artist Swini Khara, this film was a Box Office success and well received by the audience.

 This is hands down one of the best age gap movies in Bollywood.